 Growing up in a hoarding situation, you may have longed to get away from it all and start fresh.
 But if you’re a kinetic learner, who picks skills up by doing them with someone else, you may have found your own home looks all too familiar.
 You don’t want that for your kids.
 I can help you break the cycle so you’ll never have to sweat the mom pick up again.

 My Dad was on the hoarding spectrum and clearing out his three story Victorian house in just a week was the motivation to finally found my organizing business.
 So when I say I’m not judging people with clutter problems, it’s the truth – I know my dad was so much more than his clutter.

-With my ongoing training through the Institute of Challenging Disorganization and experience in working with ADHD, I bring a creativity and breadth of perspective that all my clients appreciate.
-I’m calm, compassionate and completely nonjudgmental.
+I’ve got organizing solutions and strategies that work for people with ADHD, people on the hoarding spectrum and people who are never quite sure they’re doing it right because they grew up seeing it done cluttered.
+With my ongoing training through the Institute of Challenging Disorganization and experience in working with ADHD, I bring a creativity that all my clients appreciate.
 I can see how to untangle all the clutter and I’ll work with you to make it happen.

 Working with me is the way to learn hands-on the skills your parents didn’t teach you – because they couldn’t – and the experience of learning it from someone like me who’s lived this story is priceless.
 You know when you tell me your parents’ house was “a bit full,” I know exactly what you’re talking about – my parents’ house was too.

 When I’m not helping people corral their clutter, I sing in a community choir, hang out with our beloved mutts Baxter and Daisy, and tend to our collection of cactuses – no small challenge.
 They love the intense summer heat but can’t handle our winter temperatures, so I know the value of having a basement that’s cleared out and ready for the annual cactus migration.